 Variable Credit Courses

-The number of credit hours obtainable in most courses is stated in this Catalog and in the Registration Guide.
+The number of credit hours obtainable in most courses is stated in this Catalog.
 Certain courses, designated (V) in Catalog course listings, offer variable credit.
 Students in these courses usually pursue individual work.
 The number of credit hours a student will earn in such a course must be approved by the instructor at the time of registration.
 Students must register for a definite number of credit hours and may earn no more or less than the stated number.

 Seniors at UH may earn credit toward an advanced degree for some courses completed during their last semester as undergraduates provided (1) the courses taken are in excess of the requirement for the bachelor's degree, and (2) such courses fulfill requirements in the prospective graduate field.
 A Petition for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate form is available at the Graduate Division Student Services Office at Spalding 353B and on the web.
 It must be approved by the academic advisor, the college dean, and the chair of the department in which the course is offered, and it must be filed with the Graduate Division Student Services Office during the registration period.
 The granting of such permission does not guarantee that the credit hours taken will be accepted by a graduate program as fulfilling degree requirements.
 Courses taken under this rule are counted in the graduate GPA at the time of graduation.
 Failure to complete the baccalaureate degree as scheduled nullifies any approval granted by the Graduate Division.